Ivo-Balbaert/The_Way_to_Jai/4_More_info_about_the_compiler/4_More_info_about_the_compiler.md

 	memset :: (dest: *void, value: u8, count: s64)     #intrinsic;

 **memcpy** copies count bytes from source to dest,
+**memcmp** compares the first count bytes of a and b, its return value is < 0 when a is less than b, > 0 when a is greater than b and 0 when a is equal to b.
 **memset** sets count bytes of dest to value.